gameboy-zero/Gameboy-Zero-Pocket-Button-PCB/README.md

 ## Pictures of the PCB

-You find pictures in the PCB pictures folder.
-I'll add text on the PCB in the next revisions.
+You find pictures in the images folder.

 ## Licence
 This Project is perfect for creating your own GBP board.
 I forbid it selling this PCB also when you using the board I have to be marked.